CyVerse-learning-materials/SciApps_guide/bsa.rst

 *Step 6: Visualizing EMS outputs*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This step combines the results from Step 3, 4, and 5, and homologous genes grabbed from Gramene/ensemblPlants.
-The output file, **vaf_plot.view.tgz**, can be interactively visualized through a Shiny app.
+The output file, **bsa_plot.view.tgz**, can be interactively visualized through a Shiny app.

-  1. Click the **Variant analysis** category (left panel) to find or search for **ems_viewer**, then click to load **ems_viewer-0.0.1**.
+  1. Click the **Variant analysis** category (left panel) to find or search for **bsa_viewer**, then click to load **bsa_viewer-0.0.1**.

   2. Click to expand outputs of the three jobs in the History panel, then drag and drop outputs to the input fields as shown below:

      |ems_view|

   3. Click the "Submit Job" button.
-Once COMPLETED, click the 'eye' icon for the ems_viewer-0.0.1 job in the History panel to open the following dialog window.
-Select the output file **vaf_plot.view.tgz**, then click 'Visualize' to open the Shiny app.
+Once COMPLETED, click the 'eye' icon for the bsa_viewer-0.0.1 job in the History panel to open the following dialog window.
+Select the output file **bsa_plot.view.tgz**, then click 'Visualize' to open the Shiny app.

      |ems_view_diag|

      ..
 Warning::
-        The interactive EMS viewer will be displayed in a new tab of your web browser window, so please check if pop-ups from SciApps are blocked by your browser and disable it if needed.
+        The interactive BSA viewer will be displayed in a new tab of your web browser window, so please check if pop-ups from SciApps are blocked by your browser and disable it if needed.

-  4. By default, the EMS viewer displays the P-value plots along the chromosome for 'All chromosomes', with a blue horizontal line to indicate the 10\ :sup:`-5` significance threshold.
+  4. By default, the BSA viewer displays the P-value plots along the chromosome for 'All chromosomes', with a blue horizontal line indicating the 10\ :sup:`-5` significance threshold.
 As shown below, we can use the significance threshold to rule out two candidate genes in chromosome 5 and one candidate gene in chromosome 8.

      |ems_viewer2|